 Are Eye Exercises Guaranteed?

-Where myopia is caused or heavily influenced by genetics and not visual fatigue, the exercises won’t be completely effective.
-But they can help in other instances as outlined above and in some cases they can also help slow down the effects of myopia over time.
+When myopia is caused or heavily influenced by genetics and not visual fatigue, the exercises won’t be completely effective.
+But they can help in other instances as outlined above and, in some cases, they can also help slow down the effects of myopia over time.

 Your lifestyle will also play a big role in the effectiveness of exercises.
 If you continue to have poor visual habits, like looking at a computer screen for prolonged periods with no breaks, then the effectiveness will also be reduced.

 Moreover, the amount of nutrients you are getting in your diet might also cause a diminished effect on your vision.
 Your eyes, just like any other part of your body will really benefit from a healthy lifestyle where you get the right amount of vitamins and minerals in your diet.
-If you are not getting these vitamins and minerals then your eyesight will deteriorate much more quickly.
+If you are not getting these vitamins and minerals, then your eyesight will deteriorate much faster.

 Eye Exercises for Nearsightedness

 Here is a range of different exercises to combat nearsightedness.
 Make sure that you do these tasks every day to get the maximum benefit from them.
 And don’t forget, you want to complete each exercise fully before moving on to the next and you’ll also want to ensure that you can complete the entire eye regime without being interrupted.